jsaumya20/Web_scraping/README.md

 Working through this project gave me the knowledge of the process and tools you need to scrape any static website out there on the World Wide Web.

-My next step would be to clean the collected data and run Sentiment Analysis and Text mining on it.
+My next step would be to clean the collected data and run Sentiment Analysis and Text mining on it, which could be found [here](https://github.com/jsaumya20/Sentiment-Analysis-Playstore-reviews).